antimof/UxPlay/README.md

    immediately.  _This might in principle be mitigated by using the `-al` audio latency setting to change the latency (default 0.25 secs) that the server reports to the client, but at present changing this does not seem to have any effect_.

 **-async no**.
-This is the still the default behavior in Audio-only mode, but this option may be useful as a command-line option to switch of a
+This is the still the default behavior in Audio-only mode, but this option may be useful as a command-line option to switch off a
 `-async` option set in a "uxplayrc" configuration file.

 **-s wxh** (e.g. -s 1920x1080 , which is the default ) sets the display resolution (width and height,